- 25 Jan 2019

 Phase 3 of the Review was a programme of engagement with key stakeholders.
 Engagement sessions were held with COSLA, ADES, local authorities, third sector organisations, teaching unions and faith groups.
 We also commissioned Young Scot to undertake targeted online engagement with young people and organised an engagement session in collaboration with Girlguiding Scotland.

-Summaries of the engagement sessions and a link to the children and young people questionnaire results can be accessed below:
+See summaries of the engagement sessions and a link to the children and young people questionnaire results:

 The final PSE Review report and recommendations has been published.
 It is recommended that the recommendations contained within the Review are delivered within the current Parliamentary term (by March 2021).
 A PSE Delivery and Implementation Group, jointly chaired by Scottish Government and COSLA will be established to monitor progress against each of the recommendations.